Five Things To Know If You Inherit an IRA

 Don’t ever forget that an inherited IRA has its own unique rules.
 One of those rules dictates that you can never contribute money to this account.
 If you add money to an inherited IRA, all the assets in the account become subject to income taxes.
 That means bye, bye IRA.

-4. Don’t forget to take the annual required minimum distribution.
+4. Don’t forget to take the required minimum distributions.

 5. Consult a tax professional.